mantidproject/mantid/docs/source/interfaces/Indirect Bayes.rst

 Options
 ~~~~~~~

-Input
+Sample
   Either a reduced file created using the Energy Transfer tab or an
   :math:`S(Q, \omega)` file.

 Resolution
-  A resolution file created using the Calibrtion tab.
+  A resolution file created using the Calibration tab.

 Program
   The curve fitting program to use.